-With Lucía Agirre, Jon Uriarte, Ramón Pez, Garikoitz Fraga, Juno Calypso, Haley Morris-Cafiero, Hanna Watson, Neil Harbisson and José Luis de Vicente.
+With Lucía Agirre, Jon Uriarte, Ramón Pez, Garikoitz Fraga, Christin Caujolle, Juno Calypso, Haley Morris-Cafiero, Hanna Watson, Neil Harbisson and José Luis de Vicente.

-We’re gonna open your head.
+We are going to open your head.
 Figuratively speaking, of course.
-In this edition, Lock-in will be about what is coming; a kind of exercise of the future.
+In 2019’s this edition Lock-in was about what is coming, a kind of exercise of the future.
 A whole day, lunch included, of talks, dialogues and presentations.
-We have this menu prepared for you:
+This is menu we prepared for you:

 9:45 – 10:00

 10:00 – 11:30